Lester has been in touch with his model railroad HO double crossover:

 That’s all for today folks.

 Please do keep ’em coming.

-And if you want to make a start, just like Dave (again!), the Beginner’s Guide is here.
+And if today is the day you get started on your layout, just like Lester did, the Beginner’s Guide is here.

 PPS More HO scale train layouts here if that’s your thing.